Sleep Affecting School

-Bedtimes were a trigger point for battles and stress as Oliver would refuse to go to bed and repeatedly reappear downstairs with a whole range of excuses; “I’m hungry, I need a wee, I have a headache…”
+Bedtimes were a trigger point for battles and stress as eight year old Oliver would refuse to go to bed and repeatedly reappear downstairs with a whole range of excuses; “I’m hungry, I need a wee, I have a headache…”

 Teachers at school were concerned about Oliver falling behind the rest of his class mates and his temper tantrums in the play ground.
 Oliver was expressing anxiety and fears over his inability to fall asleep at bedtime and how hard he was finding school work.